 Formerly known as CMX-001, brincidofovir is an experimental antiviral drug currently undergoing phase III trials for the treatment of cytomegalovirus and adenovirus.
 It also shows activity against Ebola virus in vitro.
 The manufacturer announced that it would no longer participate in clinical trials of the drug for the treatment of Ebola owing to the decline of new cases of infection in Liberia, and the drug has been deprioritised for use in Ebola treatment.

 Therapeutic agents used for other diseases, such as clomifene, and chloroquine, inhibit Ebola virus interactions with human cells in models, but no trials are currently registered.
 Amiodarone has been shown to inhibit filovirus cell entry, and has been used compassionately in one treatment facility in Sierra Leone.
 Atorvastatin plus irbesartan with or without clomifene has been used to treat some patients in Sierra Leone; however, no clinical data are available.
 Aptamers (DNA or RNA molecules selected in vitro and capable of binding a wide range of nucleic and non-nucleic acid molecules with high affinity and specificity) are being studied for the treatment of Ebola virus infection.
 Small molecule inhibitors of Ebola virus infection are also being studied.
-WHO has prioritised the antimalarial drug amodiaquine for testing in non-human primates.
+The World Health Organization has prioritised the antimalarial drug amodiaquine for testing in non-human primates.
 A specifically configured, experimental RNA compound, rintatolimod, has shown positive results against Ebola in an animal model.

 Use of this content is subject to our disclaimer